tjchamne/x7chat/README.txt

 *                              INSTALLATION                                   *
 *******************************************************************************

-Installation steps:
+Installing a new copy of the software:
 	1. Upload all of the X7 Chat files to the server.
 	2. Create a MySQL database and user account.
 	3. Make config.php writable by the web server (optional).
-	4. Visit install.php in your web browser and follow the instructions.
+	4. Visit /index.php in your web browser and follow the instructions.

+Upgrading from 3.2.X version of the software:
+	1. Upload the new files over top of the old ones, overwriting all files.
+	2. Visit /install/index.php in your web browser and follow the instructions.

-Upgrading from a previous version:
+Upgrading from a 2.X or 1.X version of the software:
-	Upgrading from a previous version of X7 Chat is not supported in this release; however, future releases of X7 Chat 3 will support upgrading from X7 Chat 1 and 2.
+	Upgrading from X7 Chat 1.X and 2.X is not supported in this release; however, future releases of X7 Chat 3 will support upgrading from	X7 Chat 1 and 2.

 Integrating with external applications:
 	Integration is not supported in this release; however, future releases of